Misal777/Amazon-Clone/README.md

 # Amazon-Clone
-This is a clone of Amazon website made by me.
+This is a clone of Amazon website made by me.<br>
 Author - Misal Thakre